Ficelloo/2006-Roblox-Website/README.md

 # WARNING!
 This repo has been archived because i'm working on a new 2006 roblox 'private server'.
-More infos later
+More infos later.
+I won't update this 2006 website anymore

 # 2006-Roblox-Website
 This is the old december roblox 2006 website